soulehshaikh99/create-elm-electron-app/README.md

 #### 3) Download the app icon

-[favicon.png](https://raw.githubusercontent.com/soulehshaikh99/create-elm-electron-app/master/public/favicon.png) and place it in the static directory.
+[favicon.png](https://raw.githubusercontent.com/soulehshaikh99/create-elm-electron-app/master/public/favicon.png) and place it in the public directory.

 #### 4) Initailize project with your favourite package manager